vEnhance/vElf/README.md

 [siefkenj/unified-latex](https://github.com/siefkenj/unified-latex)
 with some different opinions 😉

-Below is the `README` from the upstream repository (with minor edits).
+Below is the `README` from the upstream monorepo.
+The only change in the fork is that `packages/unified-latex-prettier` has been replaced by `packages/unified-latex-velf`.

 # unified-latex